python/cpython/Doc/library/tkinter.ttk.rst

 -----------

 The :class:`ttk.Progressbar` widget shows the status of a long-running operation.
-It can operate in two modes: determinate mode shows the amount completed relative to the total amount of work to be done, and indeterminate mode provides an animated display to let the user know that something is happening.
+It can operate in two modes:  1) the determinate mode which shows the amount completed relative to the total amount of work to be done and 2) the indeterminate mode which provides an animated display to let the user know that work is progressing.

 Options